libfuse/pyfuse3/rst/example.rst

 =====================

-The following is an example of a very simple in-memry file system based on LLFUSE (this example is also included in the LLFUSE tarball as :file:`examples/tmpfs.py`).
+The following is an example of a very simple in-memry file system based on Python-LLFUSE (this example is also included in the Python-LLFUSE tarball as :file:`examples/tmpfs.py`).

 .. literalinclude:: ../examples/tmpfs.py